koeame/adobe-alternatives-ko/README.md

 Credit goes to KenneyNL, XdanielArt, and their contributors for assembling and updating the list.
 I (ko) am just making it look pretty and adding more to the list.
 Like the original repo, feel free to open issues, pull requests, and/or make images for easier sharing.

-**DISCLAIMER: Some of the software listed may no longer have support or are possibly broken.**
+**DISCLAIMER: Some of the software listed may no longer have support or are possibly broken, obsolete, or deprecated.**

 __ORIGINAL DESCRIPTION__: